 Click here to find out about Pennsylvania’s 2023 Trail of the Year.

-The club’s new home at 48 West Main Street in Mount Jewett.
+The club’s home is at 48 West Main Street in Mount Jewett.
 We meet here the fourth Thursday of every month at 7 p.m.

 Attention off-road vehicle operators!